An Approach to Causal Inference over Stochastic Networks

-Chain graphs have been posited as a possible representation of this causal structure \citep{tchetgen2020,shpitser2017}.
-By considering a DAG of a network generating process over time, \cite{ogburn2020_causal} suggest that estimating causal effects in this setting is not viable unless fine grained temporal data is available and the causal structure is simple.
+Chain graphs have been posited as a possible representation of the causal structure of networks evolving over time that reach equilibrium \citep{tchetgen2020,shpitser2017}.
+By considering a DAG of a network generating process over time, \cite{ogburn2020_causal} and \cite{lauritzen2002} suggest that estimating causal effects in this setting is not viable unless fine grained temporal data is available and the causal structure is simple.

 We consider the situation where we observe a single network, considered a realization of a random social process over both nodes and edges.
-Causal inference in this setting cannot be reduced to an independent and identically distributed (IID) problem in the same fashion as \cite{sofrygin2016} and the chain graph approximation employed in \cite{tchetgen2020} and \cite{ogburn2020_causal} cannot be used as it does not allow for stochastic connections.
+Causal inference in this setting cannot be reduced to an independent and identically distributed (IID) problem in the same fashion as \cite{sofrygin2016}.
+The chain graph approximation employed in \cite{tchetgen2020} and \cite{ogburn2020_causal} cannot be used as it does not allow for stochastic connections.
 There have been efforts to allow for network uncertainty \citep{toulis2013, Kao2017}.
 However these methods require unconfoundedness of the edges and the random nodal covariates, given enough fixed information about the nodes.
 In not making such an assumption we require a joint probability model for the random edges and nodal covariates in the graph.